TeamOpenwrt/temba/README.md

 - regular-nanostation-m5-xw

-    - note: template is based on a node running in production
+    - note: template is based on a node running in production (10.1.71.97)
     - [x] template
     - [ ] tested

+- regular-nanostation-loco-m5-xw

+    - note: template is based on a node running in production (10.1.73.65)
+    - [ ] template
+    - [ ] tested

+- regular-rocket-m5-xw

+    - note: template is based on a node running in production (10.1.72.1)
+        - observeu que en el cas de la Rocket, he afegit una nova iface WAN per connectar a un router ADSL (per exemple) a través d'una VLAN
+    - [ ] template
+    - [ ] tested

 - border-nanostation-m5-xw

-    - note: template is based on a node running in production
+    - note: template is based on a node running in production (10.1.66.161)
     - [ ] template
     - [ ] tested